In order to fight climate change, we can’t just prevent excess carbon from entering the atmosphere.

 Sam Feinburg, Helena’s executive director and COO, said “Investing in and supporting the developing of this carbon capture technology is critical to saving the planet from disaster.
 Climeworks is the world leader in this space and we are incredibly proud to be supporting them.”

 Immediately after the awarding of the Prize, Helena met with Climeworks to evaluate precisely what the company needed – where its biggest challenges and strategic priorities laid, how it planned to meet them, and how Helena could help catalyze and accelerate that process.
-In parallel, the Boston Consulting Group began their pro-bono engagement with Climeworks, working to improve the businesses management and functioning, with a particular focus on customer acquisition.
+In parallel, Boston Consulting Group began their pro-bono engagement with Climeworks, working to improve the businesses management and functioning, with a particular focus on customer acquisition.

 Climeworks Launches the World’s First Commercial Carbon-Capture Factory